Sitecore/Sitecore.Demo.Edge/docs/docker.md

 > You must use an elevated/Administrator Windows PowerShell 5.1 prompt for these commands, PowerShell 7 is not supported at this time.

-In an elevated PowerShell terminal:
+In an elevated PowerShell terminal in the `.\Website` folder:

 1. If your local IIS is listening on port 443, you'll need to stop it.